Laugharne/solana_functions_visibility_en/README.md

  accounts needed to execute the function.
 - **Instruction Functions**: Functions marked with the `#[instruction]` attribute are Solana contract instructions that can be called from outside the chain.
 They define the functionalities and actions of the contract.
 - **Verification Functions**: Verification functions are used to validate transactions and can be marked with the `#[instruction]` attribute to indicate that they are called as instructions, or with the `#[guard]` attribute to indicate that they are used for validation only.
-- **Account Management**: Anchor facilitates the management of accounts needed to execute functions using the `#[derive(Accounts)]` attribute, which specifies the accounts involved in a transaction and their role (*e.g., source account, destination account, contract state account, etc.*).
+- **Account Management**: Anchor facilitates the management of accounts needed to execute functions using the `#[derive(Accounts)]` attribute, which specifies the accounts involved in a transaction and their role (*e.g. source account, destination account, contract state account, etc.*).

 ### Visibility with Rust & Anchor